 Looking at the underside of the golden form, the male’s underside is generally darker.
 Look closely at the two photographs underneath this text.

 Differences in the appearance of the sexes can be very hard to see in the wild, and harder when one only is seen.
 For me, it is easier to use behaviour as the distinguisher.
-However, the sexes are easier to identify than the Small Tortoiseshell, Peacock, Red Admiral and Painted Lady which look identical apart from subtle differences in the shape of the abdomen.
+However, the sexes are easier to separate than the Small Tortoiseshell, Peacock, Red Admiral and Painted Lady which look identical apart from subtle differences in the shape of the abdomen.
 As for the butterfly itself, it identifies the sex of other Commas easily, as can be seen when observing breeding individuals, especially when rival males encounter each other!

-Why, you might ask, are there two colour forms in this butterfly?
+Why you might ask, are there two colour forms in this butterfly?
 The answer is complicated but essentially it is connected with the breeding and overall survival strategy.
 The Comma with the darker pigmented wings lives much longer than the light form that breeds shortly after emerging, then quickly dies.
-Long-life requires the nitrogen sourced from foodplants to be concentrated in the thorax to strengthen it and in the wings, which are darkened to provide effective concealment among fallen leaves and woodland debris.
+Long life requires the nitrogen sourced from foodplants to be concentrated in the thorax to strengthen it and in the wings, which are darkened to provide effective concealment among fallen leaves and woodland debris.
 The dark colour makes it harder for birds and mice to find.
 The golden form Comma breeds immediately so it does not need to have a long life.
 In this form, the nitrogen is concentrated in the abdomen so that the eggs and sperm are ready for early reproduction.

 The factors that influence the development of light and dark form adult Commas have been identified as photoperiod (hours of daylight, especially direct sunlight), temperature, the nutritional quality of the foodplant and the species of foodplant used by the larva.
 In essence, larvae that receive the best nutrition in the warmest temperatures with the highest daylight hours are more likely to produce the golden form.
 This means the Comma will fit in two full generations in years with sunny, warm springs as long as they are feeding on foodplants growing on fertile, moist soil.
-The foodplant mainly (or solely ?) used in Ireland is Stinging Nettle, although it also uses Hops and Wych Elm in Britain.
+The foodplant that is mainly (or solely?) used in Ireland is Stinging Nettle, although it also uses Hops and Wych Elm in Britain.

 It is likely that these are the years when the Comma disperses further and has higher survival rates over the winter.
 We have, thanks to our recording scheme and your records, established that the Comma is producing two full broods in Ireland, the golden form as the first generation followed by their dark offspring.
 We have also learned that in some areas and or under certain conditions the Comma is also producing just one generation that will enter hibernation in summer, and will therefore need to survive three extra months before breeding the following spring.
 This may be happening when there is an overcast, cool spring or when an old female lays her last eggs in June which means the resulting caterpillars hatch or develop when daylight starts to decline and the skies are generally cloudier than they are during spring.